All of the experts tell us that begins with early education.

 This investment will also assist families struggling with the cost of living.
 Right now, many are forced to scrimp and save to cover the costs of three-year-old kinder – around $5,000 a year for 15 hours – while many see their kids miss out.

 But as part of our investment, around a quarter of Victorian families will pay nothing at all, while families whose children attend a standalone kinder will save an average of $3,500.

 Led by qualified kindergarten teachers, this reform will nearly double the size of the kindergarten sector once fully rolled out.
-It’s why this Budget also invests $28.5 million to add early childhood to the list of Victoria’s Free courses.
+It’s why this Budget also invests $28.5 million to add early childhood to the list of Victoria’s courses.